Dice1011/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11: Script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

 Task 12: Script creates a directory called my_dir with permissions 751 in the working directory.

+Task 13: Script changes the group owner to school for the file hello.